flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - Not needed, actually could be harmful as we copied the certificates.
         - Instead we should check that certbot is successfully renewing
     - [ ] check that backups work
+        - They don't :)
+        - Trying to fix it.
     - [ ] [hetzner console] Decommission runko.
         - Any blockers?
 None known?
         - It's been off for a week.